 A student's class rank is determined by the cumulative grade point average.
 The GPA takes into account the credit earned, the points awarded with the grade, and the weight of the course.
 Courses are weighted according to the following chart:

 Grade Earned Grade Points Awarded

-Α .
+A .
 4 (or 5 for Honors/AP)

 В .
 3 (or 4 for Honors/AP)

-С .
-2 (or 3 for Honors/AP)
+C

-D .
-1 (or 2 for Honors/AP)
+D

 F .
-0
+0 '

 National Honor Society